-Former Congress leader PC Chacko likely to join Sharad Pawar-led NCP today
+Former Congress leader PC Chacko joins NCP, voices support to LDF in Kerala polls

-Chacko, a former Lok Sabha MP from Thrissur district in Kerala, had quit the Congress on March 10.
+Chacko, a former Lok Sabha MP from Thrissur district in Kerala, quit the Congress on March 10.

-Former Congress leader PC Chacko on Tuesday said that he will meet Nationalist Congress Party President Sharad Pawar and make a decision on joining his party, ANI reported.
-Chacko and Pawar will hold a press conference later in the day.
+Former Congress leader PC Chacko on Tuesday joined the Sharad Pawar-led Nationalist Congress Party, six days after quitting the Congress, reported ANI.
+Chacko, who hails from poll-bound Kerala also said that he will be campaign for the Left Democratic Front in the Assembly elections.

+The LDF in Kerala comprises of the CPI(M), Communist Party of India, Kerala Congress (M), Pawar’s NCP, Janata Dal (Secular) and other smaller parties.

 Chacko, a former Lok Sabha MP from Thrissur district in Kerala, had quit the Congress on March 10.
 He complained of “groupism” in the Congress and claimed that there was no democracy left in the party.